astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-song-popularity.md

 The number of tables, I soon learned, grew from a single 'tracks' table with track IDs to a combination of 'album'-level and 'track'-level tables.
 I drew out a full, field-level diagram, but it's... not legible in this format.
 So a set of major steps with simplified diagrams is below.

-**Step 1** Develop album-level dataset, starting with 'release' table
+### Step 1 - Develop album-level dataset, starting with 'release' table

 <p align="center">
     <img src="/images/songpopularity/album_diagram.png"  width="80%" height="80%">